 Combine rum, simple syrup, lime juice and strawberry shrub in a tall glass.
 Top with shaved ice and ginger beer, then swizzle until the drink is well chilled.
 Garnish with bitters and a lime wedge.

-To make the strawberry shrub: Slice 20 fresh strawberries, place them in a glass bowl or jar, and mix in 2 cloves and 3/4 cup cane sugar, then cover and refrigerate overnight.
+Strawberry shrub: Slice 20 fresh strawberries, place them in a glass bowl or jar, and mix in 2 cloves and 3/4 cup cane sugar, then cover and refrigerate overnight.
 The next day, simmer the mixture in a saucepan to further soften the strawberries.
 Remove from heat, add 6 oz. aged sherry vinegar (Turner uses Columela Solera 30), and strain.
 Add 3/4 oz. ruby Port, bottle and store in the refrigerator until ready to use, or for up to 2 weeks.

 Cynthia Turner, The Magnetic Field, Asheville, N.C.